 The cloud offers unique efficiencies

 The cloud, or cloud computing, accesses dedicated networks via the internet.
 These networks include pools of servers, storage, and applications.
 With the cloud, devices in the network need little management and resources can be dynamically reallocated.
 This functionality offers impressive efficiency through economies of scale.

-With the recession of 2008, CAPEX budgets shrank dramatically causing organisations to adopt the CCaaS model to help lower operating costs.
-However, as CCaaS offerings have matured, businesses are now increasingly moving to the cloud to realisze the benefits of improved customer service and experience.
+With the recession of 2008, CAPEX budgets shrank dramatically causing organizations to adopt the CCaaS model to help lower operating costs.
+However, as CCaaS offerings have matured, businesses are now increasingly moving to the cloud to realize the benefits of improved customer service and experience.

 Beyond flexibility and cost, why choose a CCaaS?

-For businesses looking to move beyond an on-premises solution, the Contact Centre-as-a-Service model offers several compelling benefits:
+For businesses looking to move beyond an on-premises solution, the Contact Center-as-a-Service model offers several compelling benefits:

 Simplified operations.
 Generally speaking, cloud solutions are easy to configure and maintain.

 Near-instant scalability.
 Just contact your provider when you want to add agents or features.

 Greater agility.
 Your IT department and agents aren’t tethered to a single geographic location.